lsst-sqre/sqr-013/index.rst

 Authentication and authorization
 --------------------------------

-DocHub's API generally requires an auth system:
+DocHub's API will require auth infrastructure:

 - Some resources will be embargoed (particularly, draft papers in private GitHub repositories) and classified (for example, access-controlled documents in DocuShare).
 - Some fields *within* resources may be access controlled.
 For example, there may be a desire to make email addresses in records of people available only to authenticated project and science collaboration users.